FNNDSC/pl-csv2json/README.rst

     [-f| --inputFileFilter <inputFileFilter>]
     A glob pattern string, default is "**/*.csv", representing the input file pattern to analyze.

+    [-t|--tagFileFilter <tagFileFilter>]
+    A glob pattern string, default is "**/*.dcm", representing the input tag file pattern to analyze.

     [-o| --outputFileStem <outputFileStem>]
     The name of the output JSON file to be created (without the extension).

+    [-a|--addTags <commaSeparatedTagNames>]
+    A comma seprated string of tags to be included as info.

     [-h] [--help]
     If specified, show help message and exit.